How to Select Sheet by Variable Name with VBA in Excel (2 Ways)

 • To solve the issue, press End.

-• Then, go to File Options.
+• Then, go to File ➤ Options.

-• There, select the Macro Settings tab.
+• Select the Macro Settings tab.

-• Again, select Developer Macros.
+• Select Developer ➤ Macros.

-Read More: How to Search Sheet Name with VBA in Excel (3 Examples)
+Read More: How to Search Sheet Name with VBA in Excel

 Conclusion

-Henceforth, you will be able to Select a Sheet by using the Variable Name with VBA in Excel using the above-described methods.
+Henceforth, you will be able to select a sheet by using the variable name with VBA in Excel using the above-described methods.
 Keep using them and let us know if you have any more ways to do the task.
 Don’t forget to drop comments, suggestions, or queries if you have any in the comment section below.

 Aung Shine